Tenchi2xh/CRT/doc/thesis/chapters/xx_rendering.md

 Thinking about ability to compose creative scenes, one can ask: "Isn't only having *cubes and spheres* a bit limited?"
 To remedy this, users can compose groups of entities using the result of a *CSG*^[Constructive solid geometry] *operation*, which can be either a union, a difference or an intersection.

-All of these operations will be explained in further details in the section on ray tracing.
+All of these operations will be explained in further details in section \ref{sec:raytracing} about ray tracing.

-\customfig{uml/entity.eps}{The \texttt{\footnotesize Entity} class diagram}{}
+\customfig{uml/entity.eps}{The \texttt{\footnotesize Entity} class diagram}{}{entityclass}

 We can notice that the `CSG` operators follow the *composite* design pattern, being an entity type composed of other entities.

 ### Light sources

 Light sources illuminate a scene and give entities a component of their colors.
 When ray tracing, they are the targets of all the rays we *back-trace* from the camera lens and bounce off entities.

+Several light source types exist: spotlight (cone), cylinder, parallel, and point.
+For now, only point light sources are implemented.

 A light source is defined by the `Light` class and has the following properties:

-- A point of origin, defining from where the light is shining.
+- An origin, defining from where the light is shining.
 - A *falloff* factor: describes the natural effect observable in nature, where light follows an inverse square law: the intensity of light from a point source is inversely proportional to the square of the distance from the source.
 We receive only a fourth of the photons from a light source twice as far away.
 - A color, given by the `Pigment` class
 - An ambient light factor: because simulating global illumination is mathematically difficult and takes a lot of processing, we can simulate ambient light (accumulation of light that bounces of many surfaces) by setting an ambient factor, which will basically add a fraction of the value of its color and intensity.